Toeplitz Momentary Symbols: definition, results, and limitations in the spectral analysis of Structured Matrices: Non-square Toeplitz matrices

-where $\mathbf{p}_{\textsc{m}}(\theta)$ is defined in \eqref{eq:prolongationmomentarysymbol}. {Then, the first part of the example } shows that we can treat non-square ($s\neq r$) matrix-valued generating function as any other generating function, as long as we take care to transform all involved generating functions to blocks of correct sizes and scalar valued generating functions (which are not just a constant) should be treated as matrices of size $1\times 1$ and have to be resized for valid multiplication. {In the following we want to show how non-square sequences can be studied exploiting the concept of non-square momentary symbol.}
+\end{linenomath*} where $\mathbf{p}_{n}(\theta)$ is defined in \eqref{eq:prolongationmomentarysymbol}. {Then, the first part of the example } shows that we can treat non-square ($s\neq r$) matrix-valued generating function as any other generating function, as long as we take care to transform all involved generating functions to blocks of correct sizes and scalar-valued generating functions (which are not just a constant) should be treated as matrices of size $1\times 1$ and have to be resized for valid multiplication.